 Click "Play" to Listed the Article

 How To Catch a Rat?
-Finding a rat in your home is like finding yourself in the middle of a scream-inducing nightmare.
+Finding a rats nest in your home is like finding yourself in the middle of a scream-inducing nightmare.
 There are so many reasons you wouldn’t want to come across a rat of any kind in your house.
 The fact that rats look frightening is the least of your worries.
 Instead, think of the property damage they create, the messes they make, and the diseases they spread.
-So, it is recommend calling rat control services once you noticed even one rat around your property.
+So, it is recommended to call rat control services in Toronto once you notice even one rat around your property.

 Fortunately, learning how to catch a rat and remove it from your home can help.
 Rat-catching tricks work for you if you only have one or two rats running through your home.
 However, if you have a rat infestation, you will need to get rid of them using the help or a professional rather than trying to do it on your own.

 How to Control Rats at Home

 Rats in the home can be quite destructive, not to mention dangerous.
 In Canada, they carry a risk of rabies, and a rat bite is probably not a pleasant experience, especially if you get an infection.
 Human beings have had a love-hate relationship with these pests for centuries, but there are many options available to keep rats out of your home.
 Residential rat controlis simple to get a handle on.

 First, keep in mind that any bit of food left around will attract rats.
 Pet waste and garbage bags will also attract them, so it’s recommended that you keep food well-sealed in thick steel or glass canisters or refrigerated and that you keep all your garbage in a sturdy steel trashcan.
 Rats have powerful front teeth and will chew through plastic.